How to Regrout Tiles

 What is Tile Grout?

 Grout is a mixture of cement, water and sand.
-Apart from providing an appealing aesthetic look, this material also plays a vital role within the entire tilling process.
-This thick fluid is then used to fill and voids and seal joints between tiles.
+Apart from providing an appealing aesthetic look, this material also plays a vital role within the entire tiling process.
+This thick fluid is then used to fill any voids and seal joints between tiles.
 This mixture will then dry creating a fluid concrete, which will subsequently keep your tile structure in place.

-Grout is an integral part of any tilling job, as it keeps the moisture from damaging the wall, keeps tiles straight, and stops tiles from connecting and cracking.
+Grout is an integral part of tiling a floor or wall, as it keeps the moisture from damaging the property, keeps tiles straight, and stops tiles from connecting and cracking.

 Do My Tiles Need Regrouting?